UBC-Thunderbots/Software/docs/getting-started.md

 6. Change the Project Name to whatever you want.
 Leave everything else as it is ("Use shared project view file" should be selected).
 7. Click `Finish` and you're good to go!
 Give CLion some time to find everything in your repo.

-Now that you're setup, if you can run it on the command line, you can run it in clion.
+Now that you're setup, if you can run it on the command line, you can run it in CLion.
 There are two main ways of doing so.
 1. Open any `BUILD` file and right clight in a `cc_library()` call.
 This will give you the option to `Run` or `Debug` that specific target.
 Try it by opening `Software/src/software/geom/BUILD` and right-clicking on the `cc_library` for `angle_test`!
 2. Add a custom build configuration (more powerful, so make sure you understand this!)
     1. Select `Add Configuration` from the drop-down in the top-right of CLion